A curriculum tailored for what matters to you.

 Core Courses

-This course prepares students to enter into field work.
+This course prepares students for the practicum experience.
 It runs over the student's first two terms.

 SWK 6003 – Generalist Social Work Practice I